dvdred/Simple-DuckDNS-Updater/README.md

 - Responsive UI with collapsible configuration section
 - Real-time log viewing and clearing functionality
 - Survives app restarts and device reboots
+- **Export/Import Configuration**: Backup and restore settings via CSV files
+  - Export configuration to CSV with proper escaping for special characters (tokens)
+  - Import configuration from CSV with support for quoted values

 ## How to Use